 The Origin Of Trick-Or-Treating and Halloween

-The spooky holiday of Halloween dates back more than 2,000 years, with traditions from various cultures added throughout the years.
+Halloween dates back more than 2,000 years, with traditions from various cultures added throughout history.
 This late-autumn celebration is also known as Allhalloween, All Hallows' Eve, All Saints' Eve, and more.
-The creepy day is riddled with bizarre traditions, such as dressing up in costumes.
+The creepy day is riddled with bizarre traditions, including, of course, dressing up in costume and going from door to door asking for candy.
 Costumes and masks near the end of autumn probably has its origins in the Celtic holiday of Samhain.
 This holiday was the new year celebration, a time when Celtics believed the realms of the dead overlapped with that of the living.
 The people would dress up as spirits to hopefully be left alone by the real evil spirits wandering the Earth on that day.

 from Today I Found Out